dbuzinski/dewey/README.md

 For an example, put the `train.py` file in this repo's `examples` folder in your current directory, and run the command `dwy`.

 ## Todos:
-* add easy way to "opt in" to plugins
-* plugin deps?
+* remove `next` input var from plugin module functions
 * clean up model initialization logic in TrainingManager
+* install plugin deps on use (torch, tf, etc.)
+* plugin deps on other plugins
-* tensorflow base + checkpoint plugins
+* tensorflow plugin
-* keras base + checkpoint plugins
+* keras plugin
 * doc
 * test
 * optimize code